 The Courtesy Boat Inspection program, developed through the Maine Department of Environmental Protection, is the first defense against invaders.
-A cost-share grant funded by Preserve Maine Waters’ “milfoil sticker,” lake associations, local towns, BLA’s Stop Milfoil program and generous donors provide the financial support for the CBI program.
+A cost-share grant funded by Preserve Maine Waters’ “milfoil sticker,” lake associations, local towns and generous donors provide the financial support for the CBI program.
 The purpose of these voluntary inspections is to reduce the spread of invasive aquatic plants by boats, trailers, and associated equipment in Maine waters.
 CBIs offer boaters assistance in inspecting both motorized, non-motorized, trailer, and other equipment when entering and exiting the water.
 The program provides an opportunity to connect and educate the community on the impact of invasive species as well as ensuring that boats do not become vessels for transport.

 A team of paid and volunteer CBIs cover Long Pond, Great Pond, North Pond, East Pond, and Salmon Lake.
-In 2019, over 10,000 boats were inspected between the five boat launches.
-Countless plant fragments were recovered, one of which was invasive.
+In 2021, over 10,000 boats were inspected between the five boat launches.
+Countless plant fragments were recovered, two of which were invasive.

 Prevent the spread of invasive aquatic plants: